 Based on available funding, West Central Child Care Connection is offering funds to assist individual pursuit of professional development in early care education and school-age care.
 Funds are provided by the Illinois Department of Human Services (IDHS).

 What can funds be requested for?

-- Registration fees associated with conferences/workshops not required by ExceleRate Illinois.
+- Individual registration fees associated with conferences/workshops not required by ExceleRate Illinois.

 - The conference/workshop must be off-site from your place of employment and must be related to early care and education, school-age care or child care administration/management.

 - Fee associated with webinars/online training that is Illinois Gateways to Opportunity Registry-approved.

 - Costs associated with the following credentials: Child Development Associate (CDA) Certified Child Care Professional (CCP) and Gateways Credentials (IDC, ECE, ITC, SA, FCC, FSC)

 Note: There has been a change as to who is eligible to apply for the IPDF this fiscal year.
 The child care program, where the individual works, must currently be caring for children whose care is paid for by the IDHS Child Care Assistance Program (CCAP).

 The Gateways To Opportunity Scholarship Program has replaced the program previously known as T.E.A.C.H.
 This program is an individual-based scholarship opportunity for practitioners working in the field of Early Care and Education.
 Practitioners working in Illinois Department of Children and Family Services licensed centers and homes can apply for a Gateways Scholarship.
 The Gateways Scholarship Program will pay a percentage of the cost of tuition, fees and books based on an eligible participant’s child care position income.